 - Sleeping on your Side – If you have a favourite side you like to sleep on, then the hip that is in the air will be in a ‘hiked up’ position throughout the night.
 To avoid this it would be preferable to try to sleep on your back.

 - Uneven Sitting – There may be times where you tend to sit with one hip higher than the other.
-For example, in my own case, I have a habit of preferring to lean over to my left armrest when I am sitting at my desk.
 Perhaps you may rest your arm on the window when you are driving unknowingly tilting one of your hips?
 Or maybe when you are using a computer mouse you tend to lean towards it?
 In any case, try to maintain a neutral level pelvis when sitting.

-- Standing posture – A lot of people, including myself, tend to have a favourite side to lean towards when standing.
-A further example of this could be when people are holding things.
-A common example is when parents who hold their babies may lean towards one side to balance out the extra weight.
+- Standing posture – A lot of times people tend to have a favourite side to lean towards when standing.
+A further example of this could be when people hold heavy objects close to their bodies and tilt their hips to support the extra weight.
+A common example could be when a parent is carrying a young child or grocery shopping against their torso.

 - Consider purchasing a kneeling chair – Using a kneeling chair forces the body to maintain a straight spine.
 Kneeling chairs also can help stretch tight hip flexors.